 For a lot of teenagers, getting a driver’s license is a rite of passage on the road to adulthood.
 For a lot of parents, a teenager getting a driver’s license can lead to worries and added expenses.

-To ease anxiety and limit costs, here are some things for parents to consider with teen auto insurance.
+To ease anxiety and limit costs, here are some things for parents to consider when it comes to teen auto insurance.

 One of the most important things to know about car insurance for teens is that adding a teen driver to your auto insurance policy will likely affect your premiums.
 Teens are at a higher risk for crashes than any other demographic, according to the U.S. Centers for Disease Control and Prevention.
 They’re also nearly three times more likely than drivers 20 and older to be in fatal crashes, according to the Insurance Institute for Highway Safety.

 Some companies also offer discounts for students who earn good grades in school.
-These discounts typically apply to students who have at least a “B” average.
+These discounts typically apply to full-time high school or college students who have at least a B (3.0) average or equivalent.

 Long gone are the days of turning 16 and taking a road test.
 Every state has some form of a graduated driver’s licensing system that gradually introduces teen drivers to the road.
 In New Jersey, for example, teens cannot earn a driver’s license before age 17.
 Graduated driver’s licensing systems typically have restrictions on when teens can drive and whether they can carry passengers, too.
 In Massachusetts, teens on intermediate licenses can’t drive unsupervised between the hours of 12:30 and 5 a.m., and they can’t drive unsupervised with any passengers under 18 other than immediate family members.